-Five types of special decisions are frequently encountered in business practice: (1) special order, (2) outsourcing, (3) segment elimination, (4) asset replacement, and (5) scarce resource allocation.
-The following sections discuss using relevant information in making the first four types of special decisions.
-The Appendix to this chapter discusses scarce resource decisions.
+Four types of special decisions are frequently encountered in business practice: (1) special order, (2) outsourcing, (3) segment elimination, and (4) asset replacement.
+These four types of decisions are discussed in the following sections of this chapter.

 Special Order Decisions